crystallabs/event_handler/README.md

 ### Handling events

-As mentioned, handlers always receive one argument - an Event subclass with packed arguments.
+As mentioned, handlers always receive one argument - the event object with packed arguments.

-When an event is emitted using any of available variants, such as:
+When an event is emitted using any of the available variants, such as:

 ```crystal
 my.emit ClickedEvent, ClickedEvent.new x: 10, y: 20